Visual kei: Criticism

-Although almost from the newer generation himself, Dir en grey bassist Toshiya said in 2010 "to be honest, when we first started and we were wearing a lot of makeup on stage and stuff, there were a lot of bands doing that at the time in Japan and people thought it was cool.
+Although almost from the newer generation himself, Dir En Grey bassist Toshiya said in 2010 "to be honest, when we first started and we were wearing a lot of makeup on stage and stuff, there were a lot of bands doing that at the time in Japan and people thought it was cool.
 But not anymore, ha ha." and added "the music was so unique, too – bands like X Japan.
 At that time, there weren't any two bands that sounded alike; these days everyone sounds exactly the same."
 Kenzi (Kamaitachi, The Dead Pop Stars, Anti Feminism) commented in 2009 that "back in the day, there were bands, but people would try to do things differently.
 Nowadays, there's one band and everyone copies off of them," with Free-Will founder and Color frontman Tommy concluding with "I don't think our breed of visual kei exists anymore."
-Kiyoharu (Kuroyume, Sads) in 2013 said that although him, Ryuichi (Luna Sea) and Hyde (L'Arc-en-Ciel) were influenced by Morrie (Dead End), they "sublimated each other" inventing something new, but younger generation artists are more imitative, making in Morrie's perspective "Manet of his Manet's Manet".
-Morrie in the same interview added that the problem with new visual kei bands is that "they're established as a genre... well, there's probably a part of it that's business-wise, but it wouldn't be fun if it got stiff.
+In 2013, Kiyoharu (Kuroyume, Sads) said that although he, Ryuichi (Luna Sea) and Hyde (L'Arc-en-Ciel) were influenced by Morrie (Dead End), they "sublimated each other" inventing something new, but the younger generation is more imitative.
+He proposed that from Morrie's perspective this probably appears to be a "copy of his copy's copy".
+In the same interview, Morrie added that the problem with new visual kei bands is that "they're established as a genre... well, there's probably a part of it that's business-wise, but it wouldn't be fun if it got stiff.
 I would like to see people who are trying to break through that area.
 It doesn't matter how good you are, whether you're doing it on the visual kei route or not, it's something fundamental."